TheOdinProject/curriculum/nodeJS/express/controllers.md

 - `req` - The request object, which represents the incoming HTTP request.
 - `res` - The response object, which represents the HTTP response that will be sent back to the client.
-- `next` - The function that pass the control to the next middleware in the chain (we'll get to this later).
+- `next` - The function that pass the control to the next middleware function in the chain (we'll get to this later).
 This is optional.

-A middleware can perform various tasks, such as:
+A middleware function can perform various tasks, such as:

-- Modifying the request or response objects (some packages for example will do this, like adding a new property in the request object, or setting the `res.locals` that is used in templates rendered with `res.render`)
+- Modifying the request or response objects (some packages for example will do this, like adding a new property in the request object, or setting the `res.locals` that is used in templates rendered with `res.render`).
-- Executing additional code (validation middlewares to validate the request before going to your main logic, authentication middlewares, and so on)
+- Executing additional code (validation middleware functions to validate the request before going to your main logic, authentication middleware functions, and so on).
 - Calling the next middleware function in the chain.
 - Ending the request-response cycle (meaning no further middleware functions are called, even if there are more in the chain).

 Express has a rich ecosystem and you will likely find a package that solves the problem you are encountering.
-For example, some packages provide middleware to handle authentication, cors, rate limiting, sessions, logging, validation, and more!
+For example, some packages provide middleware functions to handle authentication, cors, rate limiting, sessions, logging, validation, and more!
 But we should identify the basic and built-in ones first.

 #### Application-level middleware

-Application-level middleware are bound to an *instance of Express* using the app.use or using app.METHOD (e.g. app.get, app.post) functions.
-These are middlewares that are executed in **every incoming requests** to the application with the specified path `/` being the default mount path (mount path can be changed by adding it as the first argument), but if the request-response cycle ends before even getting to the specific middleware then it will of course not run, but typically these middlewares are placed on top of your application code to ensure they always run first.
-Very common built-in middlewares that you will likely use are:
+Application-level middleware are bound to an *instance of Express* using `app.use` or using `app.<METHOD>` (e.g. `app.get`, `app.post`) functions.
+These are middleware functions that are executed in every incoming request matching the specified path.
+If you don't specify a path, the path defaults to `/` which will match every incoming request.
+As with any middleware functions, they will not run if the request-response cycle ends before reaching them.
+Typically, these middleware functions are placed on top of your application code to ensure they always run first.

+Very common built-in middleware functions that you will likely use are the following:

-- Body parsers (e.g. `express.json`, `express.urlencoded`) - These allows to correctly parse the incoming request's body, so that you can use it through `req.body`
+- Body parsers (e.g. `express.json`, `express.urlencoded`) - These allows to correctly parse the incoming request's body, so that you can use it through `req.body`.
-- Serving static files (e.g. `app.use(express.static('public'))`) -  It is a middleware for serving static files, such as HTML, CSS, JavaScript, and images.
+- Serving static files (e.g. `app.use(express.static('public'))`) -  It is a middleware function for serving static files, such as HTML, CSS, JavaScript, and images.
 You can pass an argument to specify which directory to serve the static files.
-- Setting up views (you will learn how in the Views lesson)
+- Setting up views (you will learn how in the Views lesson).

 #### Router-level middleware

 Router-level middleware works similarly to application-level middlewares but is bound to an *instance of Express router* using router.use or router.METHOD (e.g. router.get) functions.
 This however is only executed when the request matches the specific route as you've probably already learned in the Routes lesson.

-Here is an example of a basic middleware:
+Here is an example of a basic middleware function:

 ```javascript
 function myMiddleware(req, res, next) {